Redeemer Fellowship is an Elder-Led Congregational church.

 Nathan McCartney, Elder

 Nathan has been married to Leandra since 2010.
-The Lord has blessed them with 2 children, Rhett, their oldest, and Livie Grace, their youngest.
+The Lord has blessed them with two children, Rhett, their oldest, and Livie Grace, their youngest.

-After graduating from the Air Force Academy with a BS in Political Science, Nathan served on active duty for 7 years.
+After graduating from the Air Force Academy with a Bachelor of Science in Political Science, Nathan served on active duty for 7 years.
 He was stationed in Colorado, Oklahoma, Texas, and Mississippi.
-Nathan earned an MBA at Ole Miss and started his own business in Mississippi before moving back to work with his father at Arctic Food Equipment in Springfield.
+Nathan earned a Master of Business Administration at Ole Miss and started his own business in Mississippi before moving back to work with his father at Arctic Food Equipment in Springfield.

 Over the years, Nathan has served in various ministry capacities.
 His practical skills have enabled him to assist or lead the finance teams of the churches he has served in, but his heart has always been connecting with and mentoring men.
-Nathan also served previous churches as a small group leader and groups director, and he now serves Redeemer as an elder and the treasurer.
+Nathan has also served previous churches as a small group leader and groups director.
+At Redeemer he serves as an elder and the church treasurer.
 He desires to help men grow as the spiritual leaders of their homes and to help families connect to each other in deep and meaningful ways.

 Dylan Nugent, Elder